My Aged Care

 Consent to release an electronic Aged Care Client Record

 Use the Consent to release an electronic Aged Care Client Record form to prove that a care recipient or nominee has given consent for an aged care service or Aged Care Assessment Team to request a copy of their electronic Aged Care Client Record.

 In special circumstances, a care recipient may need to extend their Transition Care approval past the 12 week maximum for each episode.

 You, as their provider, can request an extension through the My Aged Care provider portal.
 The form must be requested with the care recipient or their representative in the first 12 weeks of Transition Care.

 An extension can last for 42 days and only 1 extension may be granted per episode of Transition Care.

 Clients who have been assessed and approved before My Aged Care must complete a Aged Care Application for an Extension of Transition Care form and send it to an ACAT for review and approval.

 Residential Respite and extensions

 An ACAT must deem a care recipient as eligible before they can access residential respite care.
 Care recipients can access 63 days of subsidised respite care in a financial year.
 In some situations, a recipient can apply to an ACAT for an extension of up to 21 days.

 You, as their provider, can request residential respite extensions for new clients assessed on My Aged Care through the My Aged Care provider portal.
-You must complete the manual 21 Day Extension Form for clients assessed and approved before My Aged Care.
+You must complete the Application for 21 day extension for Residential Respite Care form for clients assessed and approved before My Aged Care.